Psychosocial hazard mitigation

 Examples of how harm may be a psychosocial hazard include:

-• incidents involving an explicit or implicit challenge to health, safety or well-being at work; violence can be internal, external or client initiated, e.g.:
+• Incidents involving an explicit or implicit challenge to health, safety or well-being at work.
+Violence experienced can be internal, external or client initiated.
+This can include:

 Note: In the ISO 45003, Harm is called violence at work.
 To capture the psychological harm that can come from emotional or verbal violence, we modified the name of this psychosocial hazard.

 For organizations, a proactive approach to violence prevention is recommended.
-There is also a violence response for leaders resource that provides questions to help guide decision making about whether a potential risk exists and information about how to respond when there is.
+There's also a violence response for leaders resource that provides questions to help guide decision making about whether a potential risk exists.
+It also shares information about how to respond when it does.
 In addition, there are strategies to use when addressing employee domestic violence.

-Violence and threats in the workplace are legal concerns that need to be addressed at an organizational level.
+Violence and threats at work are legal concerns that need to be addressed at an organizational level.

 Interpersonal relationships